Austrians rue starting fashion for Swiss franc mortgages

 From loans to Austrians, it was a short step for Austrian banks to start selling Swiss franc-denominated mortgages through the large networks they set up in Poland, Hungary and Romania after communism fell in 1989.

-Ratings agency Fitch said four big banks - Erste (ERST.VI), Raiffeisen Bank International (RBI) (RBIV.VI), Bank Austria (CRDI.MI) and Volksbanken OTVVp.VI - held 30 billion euros of Swiss franc loans on their books in central and eastern Europe.
+Ratings agency Fitch said four big banks - Erste, Raiffeisen Bank International (RBI), Bank Austria and Volksbanken - held 30 billion euros of Swiss franc loans on their books in central and eastern Europe.

 Back home, it was not relative inexperience of the financial services industry but proximity to it that caused the biggest trouble; mortgages were often linked to investment schemes designed to repay the loans at maturity.